akhil970/fitapp/README.md

-Here’s a ready-to-drop **README.md** for your repo.
-It explains what the app is, how to clone/run it on macOS (iOS + Android), and a few common fixes so newcomers feel comfy hacking on it.

----

 # Fit — Offline Workout Logger (iOS & Android)

 Fit is a **privacy-first, single-user** workout tracker that runs entirely on your phone.